jruydemir/recipes/entrees/braised_lamb_shanks.md

 category: entree
 ---

 This lamb comes out tender and so so rich.
-Truely a beautiful dish.
+Truly a beautiful dish.
 Serve with [Ouzi Rice](../sides/ouzi_rice.md).

 Ingredients
 ===========